s4ke/Master-Thesis/src/md/030-parrows.md

 and explain the reasoning behind it in Chapter \ref{sec:parallel-arrows-type-class}
 before discussing its implementations in GpH, the `Par` Monad and Eden in Chapter
 \ref{sec:arrowparallelimpl}.
-Finally, we give first basic extensions in Chapter
+Then, we give first basic extensions in Chapter
 \ref{sec:extending-interface}.
+Finally, we explain basic `map`-based skeletons in Chapter \ref{sec:skeletons}.

 ## The `ArrowParallel` type class